 Put a Support Network in Place

 FedRAMP P-ATOs and ATOs are expensive.
-They require a significant amount of resources up-front to support the numerous system and process changes and staff modifications that are required to meet the security standards.
+They require significant resources up-front to support the numerous system and process changes and staff modifications needed to meet the security standards.

-Any endeavor that requires resources will need support from senior management, the board of directors, and the C-suite – that is, all of the decision-makers of your organization.
-These are the people who can help assure that any large-scale changes to your organization (like the ones required by FedRAMP) can be implemented in a timely and efficient manner.
+Any endeavor that requires resources will need support from senior management, the board of directors, and the C-suite – that is, all of your organization’s decision-makers.
+These people can help ensure that any large-scale changes to your organization (like the ones required by FedRAMP) can be implemented promptly and efficiently.

 You’ll also need to establish a project team.
 This team should consist of representatives from various departments that will either drive FedRAMP compliance or be affected by it.
 Your team should include at least the following stakeholders:

-To manage all of these people and the moving parts associated with implementing a FedRAMP approved system, assign a project manager who is experienced and able to hold the responsible parties accountable for enacting FedRAMP initiatives.
-A project manager will help to assure that the project meets all of the scheduling, budget, and FedRAMP P-ATO or ATO requirements.
-The absence of a project manager can result in delays to the process.
+To manage all of these people and the moving parts associated with implementing a FedRAMP-approved system, assign an experienced project manager to hold the responsible parties accountable for enacting FedRAMP initiatives.
+A project manager will help to ensure that the project meets all of the scheduling, budget, and FedRAMP P-ATO or ATO requirements.
+A project manager can ensure the process is completed on time.

 Participate in FedRAMP Training